NorthernL1ghts/AlyCompilerOld/Docs/Ideas.md

 6. Maybe we transpile to C or another language later?
 7. Top level declarations like foo() like Python does?
 Not sure I like that!

-I suppose this could be done as a very simple linked list
+I suppose this could be done as a very simple linked list!

 [  [  ID -> TYPE  ], [  "a" -> integer ]  ]

 ================================
         ROOT
          │
          ├── /